varbhat10/PawRx/README.md

 # PawRx - Pet Medication Safety Platform

 A full-stack web application for pet medication tracking and drug interaction monitoring.
-Built as a capstone project demonstrating modern web development practices and database design.
+Initially build for personal use, evolving into a public product.

 ## Overview